tabone/i18n/README.md

 ```

 ### isCached(locale)
-Method used to check whether a `dictionary context` of a `locale` is cached or not.
+Method used to check whether a `dictionary context` of `locale` is cached or not.

 ```javascript
 i18n.configure({